LiAuto-DSR/GeoGramBench/README.md

 pip install -e .
 ```
 ### Data
-Our raw testing data in `deepscaler/data/test/GeoGramBench.json`.
-Following the preprocessing scripts in `scripts/data/deepscaler_dataset.py`, we convert the raw data into parquet file for directly evaluating.
-The evaluation parquet data is in `data/GeoGramBench.parquet`.
+Our raw testing data is in `deepscaler/data/test/geogrambench.json`.
+Following the preprocessing scripts in `scripts/data/deepscaler_dataset.py`, we convert the raw data into a Parquet file for direct evaluation.
+The evaluation Parquet data is located in `data/geogrambench.parquet`.
 ```python
 # Output parquet files in data/*.parquet.
 python scripts/data/deepscaler_dataset.py